oracle-livelabs/apex/scm-ai-agent/4-add-core-tools/4-add-supplier-evaluation-tools.md

     ![Filled configuration for get\_supplier\_delivery\_performance](./images/task3-iden.png " ")

 3. Under **Parameters** tab, click **Add Parameter** and add the following parameter:

+    These parameters let the agent ask a focused question: which supplier to evaluate and over what period.
+The `TIME_PERIOD` value keeps the same tool reusable for quarterly and yearly comparisons.

     | Parameter | Description | Data Type | Required |
     | --- | --- | --- | --- |